Updated: 21st November, 2023

 There are many famous places to elope in Scotland and gone are the times when you needed to run off to Gretna Green to elope.
 From fairytale-like islands to the untouched wilderness, Scotland has it all.

 The Scottish highlands is known for having some pretty dramatic weather, regardless of the season!
+So, there really isn't a best time to elope in Scotland.
+It depends a lot on the type of weather/scenery you like and your availability.

 My advice is to fully embrace the mood.
 The conditions can change so much, so there’ll likely always be a break in the weather.